kolov/mirador/README.md

 ```

-That's it: you set a watcher to watch:
+You set a predifend watcher or implement your own.
-  - a change in a folder and subfolders
-  - a change in a list of files
-  - wahtever else you can think of

 The middleware will schedule the watchers (default time 100 ms) and send a message to the socket if any watcher fires, the code listening in the browser will reload the page.
 Pretty simple, I wander why did I work so long without it.

 ## Demo